hydrusnetwork/hydrus/docs/running_from_source.md

 === "Linux"

     Run 'client.sh' to start the client.
+Don't forget to set `chmod +x client.sh` if you need it.

 === "macOS"

     Run 'client.command' to start the client.
+Don't forget to set `chmod +x client.command` if you need it.

 The first start will take a little longer.
 It will operate just like a normal build, putting your database in the 'db' directory.